z3i/gutenberg/book/usage.md

 To understand how to write all this template things, just look into this repo's book folder.
 I love eating my own dog food.
 In fact, I cook it for myself.
 Barkety bark.

-When you are ready, run it!

-    $ rake readme